On This Page

-Some backcountry campsites, including Frosty, Nicomen Lake and Mowich, have shelters for emergency use and should not be considered for use instead of a tent.
-Buckhorn Camp (starting in 2019) will have a large, non-reservable public shelter for cooking.
+Some backcountry campsites, including Frosty Creek, Nicomen Lake and Poland Lake, have shelters for emergency use and should not be considered for use instead of a tent.
+Buckhorn Camp has a large, non-reservable public shelter for cooking.

 Open fires are not permitted in Buckhorn and Kicking Horse wilderness sites.
 In the rest of the backcountry, open fires are not encouraged.
 Bring a portable stove for cooking.